eddmann/serverless-fargate/README.md

   environment:
     name: value

-  # (optional) name used for the provisoned log group
+  # (optional) name used for the provisoned log group.
   logGroupName: my-cluster-log-group

   # (optional) default execution role ARN you wish to use for the task.